When it comes to home loans there are five key areas you need consider:

 - Features: Do you need a flexible home loan?

 - Loan size: How much should you borrow?

 Loan type: what type of a buyer are you?

 It might sound obvious, but understanding what type of buyer you are will help you navigate through the complexities of the home loan market and find the best loan for your needs.

 Your lender will also want to know whether you intend to live in your property as an ‘owner-occupier’ and many will charge you a lower interest rate if you do.
 This is because owner-occupiers are seen as more stable customers who have a vested interest in keeping hold of the roof that’s over their head.

-Refinancing can potentially save you thousands which is why it’s worth keeping an eye on your rate throughout the year and reassessing your loan every few years.
+Refinancing can potentially save you thousands, which is why it’s worth keeping an eye on your rate throughout the year and reassessing your loan every few years.
 Home loans might be long-term financial products but the market is continually evolving and improving so there’s every chance there are new features available that don’t exist in your loan if it’s been a while since the ink dried on your mortgage.

-Tip:If refinancing, try not to extend the overall length of your loan term.
-Doing this will actually increase the amount you pay for your loan, and could negate any savings you might make from a lower rate, or worse still, put you backwards.
+Tip:If refinancing, try to avoid extending the overall length of your loan term.
+This can actually increase the amount you pay in total interest on your loan, and could negate any savings you might make from a lower rate, or worse still, put you backwards.